Common Causes of Car Accidents

 Novice Driving Limitations

-In Toronto, if a person is 16 years old, they can get their G2 license or their learner’s permit.
+In Ontario, if a person is 16 years old, they can get their G2 license or their learner’s permit.
 A person can be 15 to do the written and classroom parts of the requirements, but cannot do the driving test until they turn 16.
 An individual must have a G2 license for two years, within the two years they must pass a written test to move up to a G1 license.

 During that time period, there are restrictions on the driving privileges.
 A person can not drive past curfew, there are limits on numbers of individuals that can be in the car and what type of license the passengers or at least one passenger must possess.